Skip to main content

 Failure to Appear Notice

 The Traffic and Criminal Filings departments will mail a Failure to Appear (FTA) notice when a defendant has failed to appear as promised by the signature at the bottom of the citation.
-When the defendant receives a Failure to Appear Civil Assessment notice, they must contact the originating court in order to pay the Bail Forfeiture amount in full or to request payment arrangements.
+When the defendant receives a Failure to Appear notice, they must contact the originating court in order to pay the Bail Forfeiture amount in full or to request payment arrangements.
 If the defendant does not respond to the FTA notice within 20 days the case will be forwarded to the Traffic Commissioner to hold a Trial in Absentia, which may result in the case being referred to the court collection department.

 Failure to Pay Notice